pathdata/UNMaSk/HE_cell_classification/readme.md

 ### HE cell classification pipeline

-1. Train    ->  Training is initiated by parsing the .h5 files
+1. Train    ->  Random sampled training regions with single cell annotations are listed for visualisation.
 2. Predict ->  Classification is performed on tiled images.